 My Samford experience was a vital part in me getting this internship.
 From caring professors who helped with recommendations to the necessary training in European politics from my years as an undergraduate, I am so appreciative of my Samford community.
 Mary Moody - 2014 Research Intern, European Parliament Liaison Office, Washington, D.C.

-Departmental faculty are active in assisting students in a wide variety of areas.
-Political Science professors play key roles in the Model United Nations, IR-Careers-in-DC, Pre-Law advising, and the University Fellows Program, serve as faculty advisors for many student social justice and political groups, and run several honorary societies.
-Our excellent students are equally involved around campus and in the community.
+Department faculty actively assist students in a wide variety of areas.
+They play key roles in the Model United Nations, IR-Careers-in-DC programs and Pre-Law advising, serve as faculty advisors for many student social justice and political groups, and run several honorary societies. our resources page helps current students get connected to the world of political science.
+Our excellent students are equally involved around campus and in the community, and stay connected to the world of political science through our resources page.
 The department has had great success in helping to place students in top law and graduate programs.
 You can learn about some of their stories on our Alumni page.